Early Childhood Education

 Upon completion of this course, the student will be able to:

-- identify academic requirements and experiences needed to become a credentialed elementary school teacher.
+- define the academic requirements and experiences needed to become a credentialed elementary school teacher.

-- demonstrate objective, descriptive, and interpretative observation skills.
+- demonstrate objective, descriptive, and interpretative observation skills and relate observations to course content.

 ECE 361 Introducing Young Children to Visual Arts